What heat pumps mean for your home – and your wallet

 Installing a new air source heat pump costs more than £10,000 on average, with a ground source heat pump costing more than that.

-The Government grant will provide £5,000 for an air source heat pump and £6,000 for a ground source heat pump, for homes that are sufficiently insulated.
+The Government grant will provide £5,000 for an air source heat pump and £6,000 for a ground source heat pump, for homes in England and Wales that are sufficiently insulated.

 VAT is also being removed for installations of the clean tech, along with insulation to make homes cosier, which will further bring down the cost.